JacquesLucke/animation_nodes_manual/docs/user_guide/subprograms/loop.rst

 The *New Parameter* button can be used to add a new parameter, this is equivalent to the button in the node.
 A list of parameters is displayed with their options.
 For each parameter, the following options are present:

-- **Input** - If enabled, the parameter will be available as an input when the loop is invoked, if disabled, it won't be available as an input and its value will be equal to its default value.
+- **Input** - If enabled, the parameter will be available/exposed as an input when the loop is invoked, if disabled, it won't be available as an input and its value will be equal to its default value.
 Certain applications of loops use parameters as temporary placeholders or as outputs, thus sometimes, they are expected to have a certain initial values, so to make sure the user doesn't alter its expected value, the parameter can be hidden using this option.
 In this case, the parameter is called a dummy parameter.
 See examples below.
 - **Output** - If enabled, the parameter will be available as an output when the loop is invoked, if disabled, it won't be available as an output.
 The significance of this option will be apparent when we discuss reassignment operators.
 See examples below.
 - **Copy** - If enabled, the parameter at each iteration will be a different copy of its source, if disabled, Animation Nodes will handle the copying automatically, so even if it is disabled, parameters might be copied anyway if Animation Nodes decides to.
 This option is only available for structures that can be copied, so it won't be available for simple data types like integers and floats.
 This option is helpful in certain advanced cases, see examples below.
 - **Default** - The default value of the parameter, this option is only available for simple data types, so data types like BVH and KD Trees won't have this option.